smilga/gonvue/readme.md

 # gonvue
-Spent too much time to create boilerplate code for some small projects that uses GO and Vue.
+Spent too much time creating boilerplate code for some small projects that uses GO and Vue!?
-So there goes template.
+So there goes working go web server with vue.

 ## Getting Started
 Install frontend dependencies